Frequently Asked Questions

 We have fees associated with our comprehensive assessment and ongoing counselling services offered by nurse counsellors, psychologists, and other healthcare professionals.
 We have physicians at HUM whose services are covered by Alberta Health Care.

 We accept cash, credit card, debit, or e-transfer.
-If you have benefits coverage, we encourage you to look into it.
+If you have benefits coverage, direct billing for a portion or all of your services may be available depending on your insurance provider and plan.
 If you are not able to cover service fees, we would encourage you to look into Medicard which can provide loans for medical services.
 For more information about HUM’s policies, including cancellations and fees, please click here

 Where are you located?